Women’s health

 --What are other common conditions that can occur at different stages in women’s lives?

-Menopause is another critical time for women with hormonal change, often uncovering problems with pelvic health that were only just being managed when their hormones were still adequate.
+Menopause is another critical time for women with hormonal change, often uncovering problems with pelvic health as hormones that were once relied upon decrease.
 During menopause, it’s common for incontinence or pelvic organ prolapse to become a problem for the first time, and is often related to pelvic floor changes that may have occurred when having babies.
 If you did not have access to a women’s health physiotherapist pre and post pregnancy, then you may not have had postnatal rehabilitation.

 Some women modify or give up exercising because of incontinence or pelvic health issues.
 Exercise is important to avoid weight gain and to improve bone density, as 25 per cent of bone mass is lost in the 2 years either side of menopause.
 Often physiotherapists can assist women with the most appropriate exercise program to gain fitness and improve pelvic health.